Alexjblom/SSIcomms/SSIComms project summary_ver2.md

 One of the things people enjoy the most about the internet, is that it enables them to talk to others remotely almost without limit.
 Unfortunately, remotely often means that parties are not sure who they are communicating with.
 Think of the epidemic of robocalls and prank calls the telecoms industry has been battling for years, or you yourself simply trying to videoconference with your bank: the absence of an identity layer can be a huge problem.

-Adding SSI to internet communications resulting in seamless identified communications is the solution to this problem.
+Adding SSI to internet communications (SSIComms for short) resulting in seamless identified communications is the solution to this problem.
 It enables people engaging in any form of internet communication to exchange presentation requests and proofs, and communicate at the same time.

+From now on, when Alice calls Bob, Bob will be sure that it is really Alice he is talking to.

 # 2. Protocol use by SSIComms